RafaRemote/oc_python_p02_market_analysis/readme.md

 ## Instructions

-(...will be added soon...)
+Once you have cloned this repository, in the folder where you have cloned 'python-web-scraping', create the folders: *scraped_datas* and *scraped_images*.

+Check the descriptions of the scripts you want to use before using them.

+Open a terminal and check that you are in the folder: 'python-web-scraping', then:

+you can use the scripts by typing:

+'python3 scrapeOneBook.py'

+or

+'python3 scrapeBooksPerOneCategory.py'

+or

+'python3 scrapeBooksPerAllCategories.py'

+or

+'python3 scrapeImagesOfEachProductseen.py'

 ## Descriptions of scripts

-_Note that each scripts will extract informations that will be stored in the folder: *scraped_datas*._
+_Note that each scripts will extract informations and that these informations will be stored in the folder: *scraped_datas* for the csv files amd in the folder *scraped_images* for the image files._

 ### 1. scrapeOneBook.py